ALL ABOUT US

-Cottonwood Creek Doodles is located in the beautiful state of Utah near the heart of Salt Lake City.
+Cottonwood Creek Doodles is located in the beautiful state of Utah just North of Salt Lake City.
 We are dedicated to raising Australian Mountain Doodles, Aussiedoodles & Bernedoodles with phenomenal temperaments & dispositions.
 We strive to produce healthy, long-living companions that shed less than the parent breeds we know and love.
 Our dogs are our life and we treat each as a member of our family.

 Here at Cottonwood Creek Doodles, our puppies are raised in a home setting and socialized since birth.
 We follow Puppy Culture & BAB curriculum and believe that the perfect family dog starts with the work done by the breeder early on in life.
 We start litter box and crate training our puppies as soon as they become mobile to make outdoor potty-training a breeze.
 Once the puppies' eyes and ears open we expose them to all sorts of sights and sounds that we see and hear every day to ensure your puppy is confident in any given situation.
 We work diligently in providing each puppy we bring into this world with the fundamental basics for the best possible start in life.

 Cottonwood Creek Doodles is family run and operated.
-We are sisters who share the same passion and love for our dogs!
+We are two sisters who share the same passion and love for our pups!
 We each have only a few breeding dogs living with us in our homes.
-Every breeding dog is a part of our family and unlike most, we don't give away our dogs once they have produced a certain number of litters for us.
+Every breeding dog is a part of a loving family and unlike most, we don't give away our dogs once they have produced a certain number of litters for us.
 Our Guardian Home Program makes all of this possible!